Banqueting House: Architecture

 Much of the work on the Banqueting House was overseen by Nicholas Stone, a Devonshire mason who had trained in Holland.
 It has been said that, until this time, English sculpture resembled that described by the Duchess of Malfi: "the figure cut in alabaster kneels at my husband's tomb."
 Like Inigo Jones, Stone was well aware of Florentine art and introduced to England a more delicate classical form of sculpture inspired by Michelangelo's Medici tombs.
 This is evident in his swags on the street façade of the Banqueting House, similar to that which adorns the plinth of his Francis Holles memorial.

 In 1638, Jones drew the designs for a new and massive palace at Whitehall in which his banqueting house was to be incorporated as one wing enclosing a series of seven courtyards, visible on the monumental main façade as only a small flanking wing.
 These revealed the ideas behind Jones' concept of Palladianism.
-However, King Charles I, who commissioned the plans, never amassed the resources to execute them; his lack of funds and the tensions that eventually led to the Civil War intervened and the plans were permanently shelved.
+However, Charles I, who commissioned the plans, never amassed the resources to execute them; his lack of funds and the tensions that eventually led to the Civil War intervened and the plans were permanently shelved.
+The Second English Civil War resulted in Charles I's own execution outside Banqueting House following the defeat of Royalist forces.

 In January 1698, the Tudor Palace was razed by fire that raged for 17 hours.
 All that remained was the Banqueting House, Whitehall Gate, and Holbein Gate.
 Christopher Wren and Nicholas Hawksmoor were asked to design a new palace, but nothing came of the scheme.
-It has been said that the widowed King William III never cared for the area, but, had his wife, Mary II, been alive, with her appreciation of the historical significance of Whitehall, he would have insisted on the rebuilding.
+It has been said that the widowed William III never cared for the area, but, had his wife, Mary II, been alive, with her appreciation of the historical significance of Whitehall, he would have insisted on the rebuilding.